 When is your child old enough to start doing basketball drills?
-This is an important question because if you start your child off too young then you risk the chance of driving them away from the game because they see it as a chore and not fun.
+This is an important question because if you start your child off too young, then you risk the chance of driving them away from the game because they see it as a chore and not fun.

-On the other hand if you are not doing basketball drills then your child may miss out and be farther behind other kids their age.
-The answer is that they can start at any age but there is a list of guidelines that need to be followed when starting your child’s basketball training.
+On the other hand, if you are not doing basketball drills, then your child may miss out and be farther behind other kids their age.
+The answer is that they can start at any age, but there is a list of guidelines that need to be followed when starting your child’s basketball training.

-Mix in the more difficult drills with little basketball games that the child likes.
+Mix in the more difficult basketball drills with little basketball games that the child likes.
 Sacrifice what might be a short time growth in skill for a lifetime of improvement because he/she will develop a true love for the game of basketball.

 When doing basketball shooting drills, don’t let your child shoot outside their strength.
 What I mean by this is if they have to throw the ball with all their strength and launch it from the hip, they are too far out.
 Get them a smaller ball, lower the hoop, and teach them the right basketball shooting form.
 Too many kids develop bad shooting form when they are little for the simple fact that they aren’t strong enough yet.
 The distance will come as they get older.

 Every child is different, and so is their skill level, so it can be difficult when deciding on the right basketball drills.
 Choose a variety of different drills at several difficulties and just gauge where your child is at.
 If a basketball drill is too difficult and they can’t quite seem to get it, pick an easier one and let them work their way up to it.

 This comes back to allowing your child to enjoy the game first and then developing that drive a little later on.
 You will work the hardest at the things you enjoy doing the most, which is the same for your child.